 In summary, while both APM and CMDB play vital roles in efficient IT management, APM is more strategic, focusing on aligning applications with business objectives, while CMDB is more operational, concentrating on managing IT asset configurations and supporting IT service management activities.

-In essence, Enterprise Architecture software focuses on how IT systems contribute to business objectives at a strategic level and facilitate the migration to the target state of these systems.
+In essence, an Enterprise Architecture tool focuses on how IT systems contribute to business objectives at a strategic level and facilitate the migration to the target state of these systems.

 EA software and CMDBs have separate functions, but Ardoq offers multiple technical options for integrating with your CMDB, such as plug-and-play and information process integration to get in the level of detail and data required for specific objectives.